firmalabs/zcash-android-wallet-sdk/docs/ThreatModel.md

 running on.
 - Secure usability of the SDK's API.
 - Implicit assumptions about how the SDK is being used in a third-party app.
+- More fine-grained models of adversaries, e.g. one that has eclipsed the lightwalletd node but has not been able to compromise it fully.

 These shortcomings will be addressed in future updates to the threat model.